LoRaWanRelay/LoRaWanRelay/README.md

 The Node Red source code embeds a dashboard , to access it open in your navigator the url :
  Your_Node-red_Url:1880/ui/

-You should have this kind of dashboard
+You should see the following dashboard
-![Relay Manager UI ](http://lorae.ddns.net/Images/nodered2.png) This User Interface provides a Forwared List / Not Yet Forwarded list of devices seen by the Relay.
+![Relay Manager UI ](http://lorae.ddns.net/Images/nodered2.png) This User Interface provides a Forwared List / Not Yet Forwarded list of devices as seen by the Relay.

-The user can choose to enable/disable the  forwarding for each devices already provisioned (devAddr List) or still in join mode (DevEui List) .
+The user can choose to enable/disable the  forwarding for each devices already provisioned (devAddr List) or still attempting to join  (DevEui List) .

 The User Interface provides also the Tx/RX/CPU power consumption updated when a  status frame  is received.

 # Configuration of the Network Server Backend
-In this project use the TTN bakcend as network server
+This project uses the TTN backend as network server
 ### Relay Provisioning  :
-Nothing special to do , by default in the source code the relay is in OTA mode, the LoRaWAN keys have to be modify  in the source code in the MainRelay File :
+Nothing special to do , by default in the source code the relay is in OTA mode, the LoRaWAN AppKey key has to be modified  in the source code in the MainRelay File :
 ```cpp int mainRelay( void ) {

 uint8_t LoRaMacNwkSKeyInit[]      = { 0x22, 0x33, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11};